alexgenc/jobly-backend/README.md

 # jobly-backend
+Jobly is a full stack job search web application.
+This repo contains the Node.js/Express.js back-end component of Jobly.
+Front-end code can be accessed **[here](https://github.com/alexgenc/jobly-frontend)**.

 ## Introduction
-This is a Node.js/Express.js backend for my full-stack job search web application, Jobly.
-It includes a classic RESTful API setup for storing and providing information on companies, jobs, and users.
+The back-end includes a classic RESTful API setup for storing and providing information on companies, jobs, and users.

-Backend can be accessed using the following link: https://alexgenc-jobly.herokuapp.com/
+Back-end can be accessed using the following link: https://alexgenc-jobly.herokuapp.com/

 ## Routes